sinan-can-demir/sinan-can-demir/README.md

 ## 📂 Featured Projects
 - **[Sudoku Generator](https://github.com/eisensenpou/sudoku-generator)** — A program that generates valid Sudoku puzzles using backtracking algorithms and efficient constraint checks.
-- *(Add another if you can — even a small or in-progress project!)*

 ---